Japanese rhinoceros beetle: Bark-carving behavior

 Adult Japanese rhinoceros beetles un-burrow from the earth during the summer months between June and August.
 They prefer to congregate on wounded tree trunks.
 Quercus acustissima, Quercus serrata, and Quercus mongolica grosseserrata are the most common trees they choose.
 A tree wound is caused by boring insects which break through the exterior of the tree and feed on the nutrient-rich sap on the interior.
-Adult A. dichotoma takes advantage of the easily accessible food and consume the exposed tree sap.
-A subspecies of A. dichotoma known as Trypoxylus dichotomus septentrionalis exhibits bark-carving behavior.
+Adult T. dichotomus takes advantage of the easily accessible food and consume the exposed tree sap.
+A subspecies of T. dichotomus known as Trypoxylus dichotomus septentrionalis exhibits bark-carving behavior.
 This variety of Japanese rhinoceros beetle does not require other insects to breach the tough arboreal exterior to access sap.
 Notably, these beetles conduct this behavior on Fraxinus griffithii trees, which have a thinner bark than the aforementioned species; this thinner exterior is considerably easier to cut through.
 These beetles cut into the tree by using their clypeus as a chisel.
 They hold on tightly to the tree and move their head back and forth to cut into the bark.
 For a short time, sap flows out of the newly made wound, and the Japanese rhinoceros beetle can feed.
 After a few minutes, the sap stops flowing, so the beetle begins to carve again.